-VERMONT WILLOW NURSERY in its third year, sells cuttings of willows from a preposterous number of varieties.
+VERMONT WILLOW NURSERY sells cuttings of willows from a preposterous number of varieties.
 The hardest part with this ultra-easy plants: figuring out which one to buy.
-(Hopefully the recommendations above are a help.)
+(Hopefully Michael’s recommendations above are a help.)

 The nursery sells 8-10 inch dormant, unrooted cuttings in bundles of five; you simply insert most of the twig when it arrives in the ground (like all but the top couple of inches).

 They also sell long rods (again, unrooted cuttings) for making living fences, domes and tunnels in either 7- or 9-foot lengths (depending whether you’ll be shipping Fedex or UPS, respectively).
 Those get inserted a foot into the ground upon arrival, spaced a couple of feet apart.